• Skip to primary navigation

 breaded pork on dish for pan seared pork chops on a table

-Crack egg into a shallow bowl, whisk with a fork.
-Pour breadcrumbs and Italian seasoning into another shallow bowl.
-Dip pork chop into egg to cover entire pork chop with egg.
-Bread with breadcrumbs on both sides, save leftover breadcrumbs.
+2. Dip pork chop into egg to cover entire pork chop with egg.
+Press into panko breadcrumbs on both sides.

 pan seared pork chop with potatoes on a cast iron skillet